 Extra Credit: You will have opportunities during the semester to earn extra credit by participating in research studies.
-You may not earn more than 4 extra credit points.
-The only exception is for the winning speaker from each group or the winning moderator in the class; these individuals may not earn more than 8 extra credit points.
+Additional extra credit will not be offered during finals week.

 Academic Misconduct: Cheating and plagiarism in any form will not be tolerated.
 The Ohio State University's Code of Student Conduct (Section 3325-23-04) defines academic misconduct as "any activity that tends to compromise the academic integrity of the University, or subvert the educational process" (p.
 2).
 Examples of academic misconduct include, but are not limited to, plagiarism, collusion (unauthorized collaboration), copying the work of another student, and possession of unauthorized materials during an examination.